markdown-extended/manifest/mde-manifest.md

 **Implementation Note:** The rendering of such content MUST be the exact same as for "classic" pre-formatted content ([§§](#C6)).

+Like specified in the *indentation and blank lines* rules ([§§](#A6c)), passing two blank lines or more inside a fenced code block MUST NOT be considered as blocks separator but as raw blank lines.

+**Implementation Note:** This means that, in an HTML output, the following MDE content:

+    ~~~
+    a pre formed content

+    another pre formed content
+    ~~~

+MUST be rendered as:

+    <pre>a pre formed content

+    another pre formed content</pre>

-Any character of a code span MUST be rendered "as is" in the final output, as the raw litteral written character.
+Any character of a fenced code block MUST be rendered "as is" in the final output, as the raw litteral written character.

 **Implementation Notes:** In an HTML output rendering, any character must be transformed to